William Lee (1831 ship)

-William Lee was launched in 1831 in Hull as a whaler in the Northern Whale Fishery.
-Her owners sold her in 1836 after six whaling voyages and she traded more widely, to Russia, Calcutta, and North America.
+William Lee was launched in 1831 in Hull as a whaler in the British northern whale fishery.
+She made six whaling voyages.
+In 1833, she participated in the rescue of the explorer John Ross, and his crew.
+After the collapse of the whale fishery, her owners sold her in 1836.
+Under new ownership, she traded more widely, to Russia, Calcutta, and North America.
 She was wrecked in December 1847.

 Career

 William Lee first appeared in Lloyd's Register (LR) in 1831.

 William Lee then made six annual voyages to Davis Strait for her owners, Messrs.
 Lee and Tall, of Hull.
 The following data is from Coltish: